 WHAT IS ROPE ACCESS?

 Industrial rope access started to evolve in the late seventies/early eighties and owes many of its techniques and equipment to caving and pot holing.
-Caving and pot holing relies on the single rope technique, whereas industrial rope access relies on a twin rope technique.
+However caving and pot holing relies on the single rope technique, whereas industrial rope access relies on a twin rope technique.
 This is a much safer way to work as you always have a back-up rope should your working rope fail.

 Construction Industry